DevExpress/devextreme-documentation/concepts/05 Widgets/DateBox/00 Getting Started with DateBox/13 Set the Accepted Date Range.md

 ---

-Run the code and make sure the only available dates are between 1 Jan 1900 and today.
+Run the code and ensure that the only available dates are between 1 Jan 1900 and today.
 Next, we will set the widget's initial value.